sydseter/aws-s3-mtls-nginx-minio-net/README.md

 run tests:
 # Please use the Accesskey and Secretkey from Minio
+# Windows
+setx SecretKey "replace this with the minio secret key" setx AccessKey "replace this with the minio access key"
+# Linux/Max OS X
 export SecretKey='replace this with the minio secret key' export AccessKey='replace this with the minio access key' dotnet test